Causes of Car Accidents

 Gelber & O’Connell, LLC is a law firm committed to obtaining the best possible recoveries for the victims of car accidents.
 In our decades of practice, we have consistently obtained maximum compensation for injured clients and families.

-A car accident can occur any time for any number of reasons.
+A car crash or accident can occur any time for any number of reasons.
 Some of the most common causes of car crashes that result in injuries are:

 - Drunk driving/DUI